I tried to make this list easy to understand, and I hope you’ll see it as a pocket guide on SEO writing best practices.

 - The keywords that appear on the page

-- The type of content that appears first (videos, listicles, audios)
+- The type of content that appears first (videos, listicles, audio)

 - The format of the contents (subheadings, images, anything unique about the pages)

-If a website ranks at the top, it is a standard for you to rank.
+If a website ranks as top SEO, it is a standard for you to rank.

 Follow the same style, but improve the content.